fledge-iot/fledge-pkg/README.rst

 The repository contains the following set of files:

-- Files named with **make_** prefix, such as ``make_deb``, are the shell scripts used to build the package.
-The scripts accept the architecture to build as argument (currently *x86* and *arm*).
+- Files named with **make_** prefix, such as ``make_deb``, ``make_rpm``, are the shell scripts used to build the package.
+The script runs as per the architecture to build.
 - The **packages** folder contains the list package types to build.
 It contains *Debian* and *rpmbuild*, latter for RedHat/Centos RPM creation.

   - Inside the *packages/Debian* folder, we have the **architecture** folders, plus a *common* folder containing files that are common to all the architectures.
-The architectures that we provide at the moment are *armhf* and *x86_64*.
+The architectures that we provide at the moment are *aarch64*, *armv7l* and *x86_64*.

+    - Inside the architecture folder we have the DEBIAN folder, which contains only control file
-    - Inside the architecture folder we have the DEBIAN folder, which contains all the Debian-based files, i.e. control, pre/post inst/rm, needed for the creation of the package.
+    - Inside the common folder we have the DEBIAN folder, which contains pre/post inst/rm, needed for the creation of the package.

-  - After the first build, the *packages/Debian* will also contain a **build** folder.
+  - After the first build, the *packages/Debian* will also contain a **build/architecture** folder.
 This folder contains a copy of what will be used to build the package (in a directory with the same name of the package) and the package itself.

-    - In the *build* folder, folders and files that have a sequence number are a previous package build.
+    - In the *build/architecture* folder, folders and files that have a sequence number are a previous package build.

 The make_deb Script